 |-nielsen_ad_mode <add_mode>||Sets the Nielsen Breakout Code.|

-Username and password environment variables
+Username environment variable

 Network Ports and Firewalls